MCP Agents Guide: Laravel & Domain Driven Design (DDD) Rules

 ποΈ 1.
 Purpose

-An agent represents a coherent business capability β for example, Subscriber
+An agent represents a coherent business capability β for example, Subscriber, Broadcast, Invoice, or Automation.

 Each agent encapsulates all logic, data, and rules that belong to its business area.